MF trustee can team up with plaintiffs against Corzine - judge

-NEW YORK A Manhattan bankruptcy judge said on Wednesday he was prepared to allow the trustee unwinding MF Global's MFGLQ.PK broker-dealer to join forces with some of the company's former customers who have sued ex-Chief Executive Jon Corzine and other insiders.
+NEW YORK, Sept 5 A Manhattan bankruptcy judge said on Wednesday he was prepared to allow the trustee unwinding MF Global's broker-dealer to join forces with some of the company's former customers who have sued ex-Chief Executive Jon Corzine and other insiders.

 U.S. Bankruptcy Judge Martin Glenn said he will make his decision official when the trustee, James Giddens, files court papers outlining the details of the cooperative effort.
 The filing will reflect language changes requested by Glenn, particularly over concerns about how proceeds of the class actions would be allocated among MF creditors.